 One-Pan Curry Roasted Cauliflower Dinner

-Cauliflower is the star vegetable of this easy dinner show, but it’s harmonious with the warm curry spice, creamy sweet potatoes and tender onion.
+Cauliflower is the star vegetable of this easy one-pan dinner.
+But it also harmonizes beautifully with the warm curry spice, creamy sweet potatoes and tender onion.
+Photo: Andrew Grinton

 Makes: 2 servings (see Recipe Note)